Search & Rescue on the ACT

 - Can administer first aid

-- Carry a personal emergency beacon (preferably with 2-way communication)
+- Carry a personal emergency beacon with 2-way communication

 We stress this for your own safety, but also to eliminate unnecessary activation of Search & Rescue (SAR) teams in Greenland.

-Up to 18 emergency workers can be involved in a single rescue – people who should be on standby in case of a genuine, unforeseen emergency.
+Up to 18 emergency workers can be involved in a single rescue – people who should be on standby in case of a genuine, immediately life-threatening emergency.

 Danish National Television recently ran a whole series on Search and Rescue in Greenland.
 A rescue off the ACT was part of Episode 2 (15-minute mark).
 Although the series is in Danish, most of this segment is in English.
 It’s a good idea to watch the next rescue as well to see how difficult it is to spot people in the landscape!